-As far as known from the participants' reports, techniques employed for context processing in the run are rather simple.
-Those, however, are some kinds of basis or seeds of techniques waiting for further developments.
+As far as is known from the participants' reports, techniques employed for context processing for the run are rather simple.
+These techniques provide a basis for further development.

-In the most prevailing technique, systems do not analyze anaphoric expressions in a given question at all, but simply treat that question as a continuation of previous ones (Akiba et al., 2004; Hidaka et al., 2004; Takaki , 2004).
-For systems that utilize keywords extracted on the question analysis stage in subsequent document/passage retrieval and answer extraction, keywords extracted from previous questions in addition to those from the current one are took into consideration.
-One system, which uses a higher order features, such as word bi-grams, treats a word string made by concatenation of previous questions and the current one as input to be processed.
-Systems differ in which range of questions would be considered as the previous ones.
-Some use only the first of a series and others whole of the series up to the current one.
-Another consideration is the balance between weights of keywords in previous questions and the current question.
-We have a system that also takes answers to previous questions into account.
+In the most prevailing case, systems do not analyze referential expressions in a given question at all, but simply treat that question as a continuation of preceding questions [1, 7, 13].
+Systems that use keywords extracted at the question analysis stage in the subsequent stages take keywords in the preceding questions into consideration in addition to those in the current one.
+In one system which uses higher order characteristics, namely word bi-grams, a concatenation of the preceding and current questions is regarded as a question to be processed.
+Such systems differ in which questions are considered as the preceding ones.
+Some use only the first of the series while others use the whole of the series up to the current one.
+Another consideration is the balance of weights of keywords in those questions.
+Our system adds the answers to the preceding question into the keywords of the current question.

-We have a system employing a more sophisticated way of handling context on its question analysis stage (Fukumoto et al., 2004).
-It determines the referent using a shallow syntactic-semantic analysis of questions.
-An antecedent question is analyzed and is decomposed into the entity description, attribute description and interrogative expression, as in the simplest case, a question could be considered to be asking about some entity's some attribute.
-In the case where the current question has no explicit anaphoric expression, similarity of the interrogative expressions of the antecedent and the current one is used as a clue and it is determined whether the entity or attribute should be supplied to the current question.
-When the question contains an anaphoric expression, its semantic category is used for determining whether the referent is the entity or the attribute of the antecedent.
-Since one series consists of several questions, there is ambiguity on which of them could be the antecedent, which is resolved using heuristics.
+Another system employs a more sophisticated way of handling context in its question analysis stage [5].
+It determines referents using a shallow syntactic-semantic analysis of questions.
+An antecedent question is analyzed and decomposed into the entity description, attribute description and interrogative expression.
+For example, the entity description, attribute description and interrogative expression of the question "Who is the president of the United States?" are "the United States", "the president" and "who", respectively.
+When the current question has no apparent reference expression, that is, when it has zero anaphora or is an elliptical fragment, the similarity of interrogative expressions of the antecedent and the current one is used as a clue to determine whether the entity or the attribute should be supplied as the referent.
+The difference between "Who is φ of France?" and "How large is φ land area?" following the above question is handled in this manner.
+When the question contains a reference expression, its semantic category is used for that decision.
+As one series consists of several questions, there is ambiguity as to which of them could be the antecedent, which is resolved using a heuristics.

 QA systems could handle context in modules other than question analysis.
-We have a system that determines the documents from which the answers are extracted in processing the first question of a series and uses them exclusively throughout processing whole of the series (Hidaka et al., 2004).
-Although that technique seems rather rude, it is unique for QA technologies and its further refinement may bring a novel technique.
+A system determines the documents from which the answers are extracted while processing the first question of a series and uses them exclusively while processing the whole of the series [7].
+Although this technique seems rather crude, it is unique for question answering and its refinement may lead to a novel technique.

-Each technique mentioned in this section has its pros and cons derived from its intrinsic characteristics.
+Each technique mentioned in this section has its advantages and disadvantages derived from its intrinsic characteristics.
 For example, document restriction by the first question cannot work properly for the browsing series.
-This time, however, it is not clear such a relationship between techniques employed and evaluation results of the run.
-It is probably because system performance depends on several factors such as robustness against noises such as existence of spurious keywords.
+In our experience of the run, however, it is not clear that such a relationship exists between techniques employed and evaluation results of the run.
+This is probably because system performances depend on several factors including robustness against noise such as existence of spurious keywords.